What information is needed for a home insurance quote?

 - Age: It’s more expensive to insure older homes because the systems and structure are weathered and are more susceptible to damage.

-- Building materials: Certain building materials are stronger than others, and if your home is made with durable materials, your premium will be less expensive to insure.
+- Building materials: Certain building materials are stronger than others, and if your home is made with durable materials, your premium may be less expensive.

-- Renovations and updates: Making upgrades or renovations to your home — like installing a metal roof or weather-proof windows — will lower your premium because a claim is less likely.
+- Renovations and updates: Making upgrades or renovations to your home — like installing a metal roof or weather-proofing windows — could lower your premium because a claim may be less likely.

-- Security systems: Homes that have a security system are less susceptible to break-ins.
-If your home has a security system, you’ll get a lower premium, and may even be eligible for additional discounts.
+- Security systems: Homes that have a security system may be less susceptible to break-ins.
+If your home has a security system, you may get a lower premium, and may even be eligible for additional discounts.

-- Marital status: Married homeowners usually get a slightly lower home insurance premium than single homeowners, as it indicates a more stable and settled lifestyle.
+- Marital status: Married homeowners usually get a slightly lower home insurance premium than single homeowners.

-- Pets: Having pets can drive up the cost of your home insurance, depending on the number of pets and breeds.
-Some insurance companies even have restricted breeds that they won’t cover, or that require separate coverages as an add-on.
+- Pets: Having pets can drive up the cost of your home insurance, depending on the number of pets and types.
+Some insurance companies even have restricted breeds that they won’t cover.

 - Claim history: Your claim history has a huge impact on your insurance premium.
 The more claims you’ve filed, the more you’ll pay for insurance.